-Sevier County is technically a dry county–no liquor or wine sales at Pigeon Forge or Sevierville grocery stores, just beer and wine coolers.
-However you can purchase moonshine at two distilleries in Pigeon Forge and wine at a various wineries in Sevierville and Pigeon Forge.
-To purchase non-locally-made wine or liquor, you’ll have to drive to Gatlinburg.
+You can purchase locally-made moonshine, liquors and wine at distilleries across the county.
 The Gatlinburg Package Store is on the left side of the road just as you enter Gatlinburg coming from Pigeon Forge.
 A little further down also on the left is Parkway Liquor.
 Another option is Wine and Liquor of the Smokies located one mile north of Gatlinburg at 115 S. Mountain Trail Rd.–right across from Westgate Resort just off the Spur (what the locals call the Parkway between Pigeon Forge and Gatlinburg).

 Do we need a 4-wheel drive vehicle?

 All our cabins are on paved roads accessible by 2WD cars, vans, SUVs and pick-up trucks.
 But if the weather forecast calls for snow or ice, you may not be able to reach your cabin by any vehicle safely.
 This doesn’t happen very often, thank goodness.
 But if you are coming to the area in December, January or February–and yes, sometimes even early March–it’s always a possibility and we strongly recommend you purchase trip cancellation insurance.
 Visit www.vacationprotection.com or www.insuremytrip.com for policy providers and quotes.

 We like to say that ‘our home is your home’ while you’re on vacation.
 But there are a few things we put restrictions on–mostly for your safety and the protection of the property.